Particular/Workshop.NServiceBus/exercises/05/README.md

 ### Step 5

-Fix the configuration of Shipping so that it will succesfully subscribe to the OrderPlaced event from Sales.
+Fix the configuration of Shipping so that it will successfully subscribe to the OrderPlaced event from Sales.

 ### Step 6

 Stop all processes and delete the `.learningtransport` folder, restart all endpoints.
-Validate if Shipping now receives both OrderBilled and OrderPlaced event.
+Validate if Shipping now receives both OrderBilled and OrderPlaced events.

 ### Step 7

-Make sure the naming convention for events on the Shipping endpoint supports both the naming convention for OrderPlaced but also the marker interface for the OrderBilled event.
+Make sure the naming convention for events on the Shipping endpoint supports both the naming convention for OrderPlaced and the marker interface for the OrderBilled event.

 ## Exercise 5.2: Support multiple wire formats

 A system very often has to deal with multiple wire formats.
-Either because of legacy or because or combining systems.
+Either because of legacy or because of combining systems.

 The following documentation can be used to help implement the solution.